 You are here

-The annual automobile showcase will rock downtown Washington, DC for 10 days.
+The annual car showcase will rock downtown Washington, DC for 10 days this spring.

 Cars are cool.
 America has been fascinated with these vehicles since the days of the Model T, and boy, how far we’ve come since then.
 This statement’s accuracy will be evident when you visit the 2019 Washington Auto Show, held April 5-14 at the Walter E. Washington Convention Center.
 Even if you’re not a car aficionado, there are still plenty of reasons to purchase tickets to this extravaganza, which is the city's largest annual indoor event.
 But first thing’s first:

 Nearly three-dozen manufacturers will be displaying over 600 new vehicles, including cars and trucks to fit every consumer need and preference.
 You can also check out many of the latest concept cars that you won’t find at a dealership just yet.

 Jaguar and Land Rover team up for a 100,000 square-foot indoor experience, featuring an off-road track that attendees can drive on, as well as a stunt course featuring Jaguar’s all-new electric model driven by a professional stunt driver.
 The Auto Show also offers Camp Jeep and an all-new Electric Drive Experience.
 The latter will allow attendees to ride in the latest zero-emission vehicles from at least four different manufacturers, all within the confines of the Convention Center.

 Every weeknight of the show, a different local star athlete will be signing autographs for show attendees from 6:30-8:30 p.m., including Wayne Rooney of D.C.
 United, Ryan Kerrigan of the Washington Redskins and Sean Doolittle of the Washington Nationals.
 In addition, mascots for the Wizards, Capitals, Mystics and D.C.
 United will be present on their designated team days, and the Nationals’ Racing President will visit on April 11.